-In Part 1 of these articles, we looked at several things new car buyers should think about before buying a vehicle for the first time.
+In Part 1 of car loan tips, we looked at several things new car buyers should think about before buying a vehicle for the first time.
 In part 2 we take a look at buying a second-hand car and the pros and cons of buying either privately or from a dealership.

 Overall, you might be able to buy a car for less if you buy privately, but that initial cost is not the only thing to think about.
 There are a number of benefits when buying through a dealership, and these can outweigh the initial savings of buying privately.
 The key is to take everything into consideration before making your decision.

 Buying a car from a private seller

 You may get a good deal buying through a private seller but other than making sure you are giving the car a thorough check, it's also important to get the vehicle assessed by a professional mechanical inspector.
 Private sellers are usually more eager to sell their vehicles as soon as possible and are typically more flexible on price during negotiation, however buying privately requires relying on your own judgement.

 Apart from the benefit on price, there are a few things you need to be wary of when buying a car privately.
 Here are some pre-purchase checks you should do:

 - Check that the seller is the registered owner of the car

 To make sure that the seller is the actual owner of the car, ask to see the certificate of registration and check that the registered name and address matches the details on the seller’s driver’s licence.

 - Make sure the car you are considering, is the one covered by the registration papers